Paratron/next-server-session/README.md

 Calling this method will _not_ establish a session and will _not_ set a cookie for your visitors.

 ### Example usage in `getServerSideProps()`
+Fetching the currently logged in user - if any.
 ```typescript
 export async function getServerSideProps(context: GetServerSidePropsContext){
     const {user = null} = await getSessionData(context);